aejjehint/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ac_fixed/README.md

   - **Floating point vs. Fixed point**: The host program for this tutorial shows the accuracy differences between the result provided by floating point math library and the result provided by the `ac_fixed` math library functions, where the `float` version generates a more accurate result than the smaller-sized `ac_fixed` version.

-    >**Note**: The program is compiled with `fp-model` set to "precise" so that the accuracies of the floating-point math functions conform to the IEEE standard.
+    >**Note**: The program is compiled with `ffp-model` set to "precise" so that the accuracies of the floating-point math functions conform to the IEEE standard.

   - **Emulation vs. FPGA Hardware for fixed point math operations**: Due to the differences in the internal math implementations, the results from `ac_fixed` math functions in emulation and FPGA hardware might not always be bit-accurate.
 This tutorial shows how to build and run the sample for emulation and FPGA hardware so you can observe the difference.